Team Semantics and Independence Notions in Quantum Physics: Dependence and Independence Logic

 To rigorously define the semantics of independence logic---an extension of first-order logic by the independence atom---we need to be more precise about our definitions.
-For the sake of some technical details later on, we consider team semantics in the context of many-sorted structures.
+For the sake of some technical details later on, we consider team semantics in the context of many-sorted structures (see e.g.~\cite{sep-logic-many-sorted}).